Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Discussion

-We also examine the SFMS to gain insight into ongoing star formation across the galaxy population.
-Figure~\ref{fig:main_sequence} illustrates the SFMSs derived from the \texttt{full\_Z\_F410M} model and emphasizes how parameter biases affect the inferred relation.
+We also examined the SFMS to gain insight into ongoing star formation across the galaxy population.
+Figure~\ref{fig:main_sequence} illustrates the SFMSs derived from the \texttt{attSNE\_Z\_F410M} model and emphasises how parameter biases affect the inferred relation.
 The upper and lower panels correspond to SFR$_\mathrm{10}$ and SFR$_\mathrm{100}$, respectively, while the left and right panels contrast the median posterior with the minimum $\chi^2$.
-The SFMS from the \texttt{full\_Z} model is not included, as its behaviour largely mirrors that of \texttt{full\_Z\_F410M}, apart from the constant SFH case.
+The SFMS from the \texttt{attSNE\_Z} model is not included, as its behaviour largely mirrors that of \texttt{attSNE\_Z\_F410M}, apart from the constant SFH case.
 This model consistently yields the least accurate SFR, irrespective of the addition of F410M photometry.

 The normalised true SFH model closely matches the true SFMS relation (solid black line), which represents the best-fit trend of the \sphinx\ simulation at $z=6$.
 This results from the fact that, under a true SFH, variations in stellar mass formed scale directly with the SFR, limiting deviations from the intrinsic relation.
 In contrast, the constant SFH model markedly underestimates SFR$_\mathrm{10}$, making it the least reliable model for recovering the SFMS, regardless of the posterior statistic applied.
-Accordingly, the best-fit line for the constant SFH model is not displayed in the upper panel of Figure~\ref{fig:main_sequence}.
+Accordingly, the best-fit line for the constant SFH model is not displayed in the upper panel of Fig.~\ref{fig:main_sequence}.
 The limitation is alleviated in the $M_\mathrm{\star,curr}$--SFR$_\mathrm{100}$ plane and is further suppressed when the minimum $\chi^2$ posterior is employed.
 The double power-law and flexible SFH models produce broadly consistent results.
 Using the median posterior, galaxies are inferred to form stars less actively on 10 Myr timescales than they actually do in \sphinx.
 This bias stems from the joint effect of $M_\star$ overestimation and SFR$_\mathrm{10}$ underestimation.
 Adopting the minimum $\chi^2$ posterior mitigates $M_\star$ overestimation and thereby reduces the deviation from the true SFMS, although an offset remains for galaxies with $M_\mathrm{\star,curr}\lesssim10^{8.5}M_\odot$.